-7 Personal Finance is an online class that will be monitoring through the Economics or Marketing I course.
+7 Personal Finance will be taken as an online class in conjunction with AP Economics or Marketing I courses only.

 8Students taking part in early graduation based on the Move on When Ready Act must meet all state requirements and complete the on-line form here.